holepunchto/pear-docs/guide/starting-a-pear-terminal-project.md

 > A directory or link needs to be specified with `pear run`, here `.` denotes the current Project directory.

 The app will now run.
-Note that it will keep running until you exit with `ctrl + c`.

 That's all there is to getting a Pear Terminal project started.

 ## Next